Support-Hours: 9 am to 5.30pm GMT

 5. Swiss Ball

-Also known as a pilates ball, a Swiss ball can be made part of your Reformer Pilates routine, in fact, many Pilates routines will already advise the use of a swiss ball.
+Also known as a pilates ball, a Swiss ball can be made part of your Reformer Pilates routine.
+In fact, many Pilates routines will already advise the use of a swiss ball.
 Check out Korin using her Swiss ball to build core strength in the Double Ball Whammy Workout video.

 What is the best Swiss Ball to buy?